Anthropodermic bibliopegy: Other examples

 The Newberry Library in Chicago owns an Arabic manuscript written in 1848, with a handwritten note that it is bound in human skin, though "it is the opinion of the conservation staff that the binding material is not human skin, but rather highly burnished goat".
 This book is mentioned in the novel The Time Traveler's Wife, much of which is set in the Newberry.

 The National Library of Australia holds a 19th-century poetry book with the inscription "Bound in human skin" on the first page.
-The binding was performed 'before 1890' and identified as human skin by pathologists in 1992.
+The binding was performed 'before 1890' and mistakenly identified as human skin by pathologists in 1992.
+In August 2025, the University of Sydney used mass spectrometry to confirm the book was not bound in human skin, but likely bound in sheepskin.

 A portion of the binding in the copy of Dale Carnegie's Lincoln the Unknown that is part of Temple University's Charles L. Blockson Collection was "taken from the skin of a Negro at a Baltimore Hospital and tanned by the Jewell Belting Company".